epfl-dlab/website_classification/README.md

 - graphical/**compute_visual_embeddings.ipynb** to embed the screenshots of websites using the trained CVM
 - final/**get_textual_embeddings.py** to get the textual embedding from the HTML responses
 - final/**final_model.ipynb** for joining the textual and visual embeddings of websites and train classifiers

+The required libraries and their version are:
+- beautifulsoup 4.9.3
+- sentence-transformers 0.3.9
+- pytorch 1.5.0
+- torchvison 0.6.0
+- selenium 3.141.0